miketehranian/miketehranian.github.io/index.md

 # Python - AI for Robotics
 ### Localization - Extended Kalman Filter
-Localize and state estimation of a vehicle moving in a circular pattern with noisy sensor data.
+Localize and state estimation of a vehicle moving in a circular pattern with noisy sensor data using an [Extended Kalman Filter](https://en.wikipedia.org/wiki/Extended_Kalman_filter)

 ### Planning & Control - A* Search
-Robot planning to find the shortest path to move a set of boxes in a continous gridworld without hitting any walls.
+Robot planning to find the shortest total path to move a sequence of boxes in a continous gridworld without hitting any walls.

 ### Localization - Runaway Vehicle
-Localize a runaway vehicle by training a KNN regressor (non-parametric model) on the vehicles movements.
+Localize a runaway vehicle which frequently moves in random movements by training a [KNN regressor](https://en.wikipedia.org/wiki/K-nearest_neighbors_algorithm) on the vehicles movements.

 # Python - Machine Learning
 ### Supervised Learning Algorithms